 Third, as already discussed, the prejudicial, irrelevant, and inflammatory "bad acts" and "bad character" evidence was so pertinent at trial that it even infected the trial court when imposing sentence.
-The Court: {indent below quote}
+The Court:

-"The medical evidence presented at trial clearly shows that the defendant presents an antisocial personality and is a person who is extremely dangerous.
+The medical evidence presented at trial clearly shows that the defendant presents an antisocial personality and is a person who is extremely dangerous.
 His dangerous nature is confirmed by the testimony of his family members and the fear they have of him...Although not prosecuted these events have relevancy to the defendant's character and attitudes and propensity to commit criminal offenses.
-The review of his criminal history [only nonviolent juvenile adjudications as proven below] and the testimony of the psychiatrists as well as the testimony of his family members all showing his propensity for violence demonstrates that his character and attitudes are such that he will continue to commit other crimes unless incarcerated for a lengthy period of time...as we have previously made clear, his dangerous nature is such that he must be removed from society...all the evidence clearly reveals that he has been and is institutionalized...the defendant is now sentenced to serve a term of eighty years at hard labor without benefit of parole, probation, or suspension of sentence..."
-(See sentencing transcript, pp. 7, 9, Exhibit-D)
+The review of his criminal history [only nonviolent juvenile adjudications as proven below] and the testimony of the psychiatrists as well and the testimony of his family members all showing his propensity for violence demonstrates that his character and attitudes are such that he will continue to commit other crimes unless incarcerated for a lengthy period of time...as we have previously made clear, his dangerous nature is such that he must be removed from society...all the evidence clearly reveals that he has been and is institutionalized...the defendant is now sentenced to serve a term of eighty years at hard labor without benefit of parole, probation, or suspension of sentence..."
+(See sentencing transcript, pp. 7, 9, Exhibit-H)

 As so stated, the sentence handed down by the trial court is "excessive" and "cruel and unusual" because the record is devoid if any substantial factual basis for a sentence of eighty years at hard labor without parole.
-Instead, the court's reasons for such a harsh sentence is based, in part, on irrelevant, inflammatory, psychiatric hearsay teatimony put into evidence in violation of the Confrontation Clause, as argued above.
+Instead, the court's reasons for such a harsh sentence is based, in part, on irrelevant, inflammatory, psychiatric hearsay testimony put into evidence in violation of the Confrontation Clause.
 The fact remains, however, that no one was harmed during this crime.
-And it was established at trial that the gun used in the crime was possibility a non-firing Civil War replica.
+And it was established at trial that the gun used in the crime was a very possibly nonfiring Civil War replica.

-Furthermore, I suffer from from a mental disorder which mitigates against the severity of the offense.
-In addition thereto, a review of my criminal record illistrates that I had never been charged or convicted of any violent crime except the instant offense (see below Part Two examination of my prior "criminal" record).
-In view of the mitigating circumstances and the sentencing disparity between the penalty imposed for this offense and the more serious offenses such as murder, I submit that this sentence of eighty years without parole is unconstitutionally "excessive" and "cruel and unusual punishment" under the Eighth Amendment and must be vacated, especially in light of the fact that I have served thirty-seven (37) years at hard labor on this sentence to the date of the filing of this federal habeas petition.
-I've earned an Associate's Degree and all of a B.A. in English literature except the second language requirement at the University of Minnesota.
-I am also an accomplished oil painter.
+Furthermore, I suffer from a mental disorder which mitigates against the severity of the offense.
+In addition thereto, a review of my criminal record illustrates that I had never been charged or convicted of any violent crime except the instant offense (see below Part Two examination of my prior "criminal" record).
+In view of the mitigating circumstances and the sentencing disparity between the penalty imposed for this offense and the more serious offenses such as murder, I submit that this sentence of eighty years without parole is unconstitutionally "excessive" and "cruel and unusual punishment" under the Eighth Amendment and must be vacated, especially in light of the fact that I have served thirty-seven (37) years at hard labor to the date of the filing of this federal habeas petition.
+I've earned an Associate's Degree and all of a B.A. in English literature except for the second language requirement at the University of Minnesota.
+In addition I completed two graduate level writing classes (one in the MALS program, the other in the MFA program) at Hamline University in St. Paul, Minnesota.
+I am also an accomplished oil painter (Exhibit-L).